Exotic caulerpa

 Why is it a pest?

-Exotic caulerpa is a highly invasive seaweed that forms dense underwater fields, smothering the seafloor and outcompeting native species for space.
-It can disrupt local ecosystems, crowding out important marine life like sponges, mussels, scallops, and even native Caulerpa species.
+Exotic caulerpa are highly invasive seaweed species that form dense underwater fields, smothering the seafloor and outcompeting native species for space.
+They can disrupt local ecosystems, crowding out important marine life like sponges, mussels, scallops, and even nativeĀ Caulerpa species.

-This seaweed poses significant risks to recreational, cultural, and commercial marine activities.
-Once established, it is challenging to remove and can spread easily through fragmentation.
+These seaweed species pose significant risks to recreational, cultural, and commercial marine activities.
+Once established, they are challenging to remove and can spread easily through fragmentation.

-Exotic caulerpa has spread rapidly from only a few known sites to areas such as Great Barrier Island, and other parts of the northern North Island.
-There are no known locations of Caulerpa in the South Island and due to its temperature limits, it is very unlikely to establish here.
+Exotic caulerpa have spread rapidly from only a few known sites to areas such as Great Barrier Island and other parts of the northern North Island.
+There are no known locations of Caulerpa in the South Island, and due to its temperature limits, it is very unlikely to establish here.

 What does it look like?